Zara Zya: Career

 A student in the Chemistry Science class who had long since died due to an explosion in the science laboratory, her spirit was still lingering.
 Then she had the opportunity to play the main role in the drama series Love You Mr. Arrogant which was adapted from the novel same title by Aliesha Kirana.
 This drama was broadcast through Slot Akasia on TV3.
 The drama directed by Eoon Shuhaini has recorded around 4.6 million viewers.

 Zara's popularity increased when she won many awards through MeleTOP Era Awards, KL Festival Drama Awards and ABPBH 2012.
 Since then, many people have opened their eyes to her abilities and allowed Zara to get various offers from various drama and film productions.
 Apart from being active in the field of acting, Zara Zya is also active in running a tudung, biscuit and sambal business which can be purchased online through her Instagram account.
 Zara Zya also has a fan club established by her fans, namely Love Zara Zya FC.

 In 2017, Zara appeared in the drama titled Kerana Anisa which was broadcast in Slot Samarinda on TV3.
-She played the main role, paired with Mustaqim Bahadon, Fahrin Ahmad and Sura Sojangi as well as other famous artists.
+She played the main role, paired with Mustaqim Bahadon, Fahrin Ahmad and Sura Sojangji as well as other famous artists.
 On 11 March 2017, Zara appeared in a telefilm in conjunction with the Kuala Lumpur Drama Festival titled Trauma; playing the role of Haneem.
 This telefilm also starred Janna Nick, Saharul Ridzwan, Idris Khan and Dayana Roza and was broadcast on TV3.